moccalotto/kaos/_rulebook/main.md

 #### Initiative
 Combat is divided into rounds of about 12 seconds in which combatants act in turn.
-In the beginning of every combat, each combatant rolls the *initiative* that they use for the rest of that combat: AGI+1d0.
+In the beginning of every combat, each combatant rolls the *initiative* they use for the rest of that combat: AGI+1d0.
 Each round, each combatant acts in turn in the order of their initiative, from highest to lowest.